Code-Institute-Submissions/ms2-ashtreeestates/README.md

     5. Find relative information and pictures regarding each property in order to make an informed decision about whether or not to arrange a viewing.
     6. If interested, book a viewing and know that the request has been processed throughout the site.
     7. Easily find the relevant contact information to get in touch with Ash Tree Estates.
-    8. Get the impression that is a professional, reliable and efficient company.
+    8. Get the impression that Ash Tree Estates is a professional, reliable and efficient company.

 -   #### Frequent User Goals